franzos/goFranz/_work/sky-hype-real-estate-portal.md

 - Free real estate listings in over 100 countries
 - Private account area, user profiles, messaging system
-- Listings with up to 10 high-resolution images, drafts
+- Listings with up to 50 high-resolution images, drafts
 - Translated in 10 languages, 48 more planned
 - Metasearch engine with 8 sources, more planned
+- Import from OpenImmo and KyeroXML
 - Mobile ready

 {% include project-image.html image="sky-hype-06.jpg" %}